 Adjust Your Target Audience

-The number one thing to keep in mind during the holiday marketing season is to adjust the audience you’re appealing to.
-Without alienating your existing customer base, you must also inform and educate another buyer persona, a parent, spouse, or friend perhaps, who might be coming to you for a gift, rather than their own purchase.
+The first thing to remember during the holiday marketing season is to adjust the audience you’re appealing to.
+Without alienating your existing customer base, you must also inform and educate another buyer persona, a parent, spouse, or friend who might be coming to you for a gift rather than their own purchase.
 Implementing the following ideas will help you reach a broader range of customers and will help you speak to them in a way you may not be used to.

 Put Your Holiday Spirit on Display

-By now we know that it’s almost never too early for retailers to display holiday decorations.
+By now, we know that it’s never too early for retailers to display holiday decorations.
 As early as Halloween, consumers are looking for that holiday spirit at their favorite stores.
-There’s an ambiance to shopping this time of year, whether it’s in person or online; a sense that this isn’t the same ol’ purchasing excursion but something special.
-When a customer walks into a store to the sounds of Christmas music overhead, and the sight of familiar decorations all around, they’re walking into an experience.
+There’s an ambiance to shopping this time of year, whether in person or online; a sense that this isn’t the same ol’ purchasing excursion but something special.
+When customers walk into a store to the sounds of Christmas music overhead and the sight of familiar decorations, they’re walking into an experience.
 And that experience sells.

 The best way to inform new customers and gift buyers in a quick and memorable way is with video.
 55% of all consumers say they seek out videos on products before purchasing, and not only during the holidays.
 Most platforms have expanded to include features in short video format.
-Though they aren’t usually longer than around sixty seconds, these quick-paced videos can convey a variety of information, such as functions, durability, tutorials, and product/service reviews.
+Though they aren’t usually longer than sixty seconds, these quick-paced videos can convey various information, such as functions, durability, tutorials, and product/service reviews.

 Utilize Social Media